How to Measure Your Sales Coaching Effectiveness

 I see the impact of sales coaching on rep performance over and over again.
 When we hire a new rep, they usually have zero to no experience.
 By coaching them, I’ve seen how they develop from knowing absolutely nothing, to then starting to book some meetings, to eventually understanding how the whole sales process works.

 By the end of it, reps start coaching each other and I’m not even a part of the coaching sessions anymore.
-They will just send me recordings afterwards so that I can make sure that I agree with everything that was said.
+They will just send me recordings afterward so that I can make sure that I agree with everything that was said.

 Also, coaching has a direct impact on your team’s performance.
 When I first started managing my current team, we were booking 5 meetings per week.
 That is atrocious, you shouldn’t exist as a program.